 Funding Statement: The work is supported by the fund of Henan Key Laboratory of Superhard Abrasives and Grinding Equipment, Henan University of Technology (Grant No. JDKFJJ2023005), the Key Science and Technology Program of Henan Province (Grant Nos.
 242102221001 and 232102220085), the Science and Technology Key Project Foundation of Henan Provincial Education Department (Grant No. 23A460014).

-Author Contributions: The authors confirm their contribution to the paper as follows: study conception and design: Z. Wan, L. Yue; system analysis and modeling: Z. Wan, P. Zhao; controller and observer design: Z. Wan; platform construction and experimental design: Z. Wan; Y. Wang; analysis and interpretation of results: Z. Wan, L. Yue; draft manuscript preparation: Z. Wan, Y. Wang.
+Author Contributions: The authors confirm their contribution to the paper as follows: study conception and design: Zhenshuai Wan, Longwang Yue; system analysis and modeling: Zhenshuai Wan, Pu Zhao; controller and observer design: Zhenshuai Wan; platform construction and experimental design: Zhenshuai Wan; Yanfeng Wang; analysis and interpretation of results: Zhenshuai Wan, Yanfeng Wang; draft manuscript preparation: Zhenshuai Wan, Yanfeng Wang.
 All authors reviewed the results and approved the final version of the manuscript.

 Availability of Data and Materials: The datasets generated and/or analyzed during this study are available from the corresponding author upon reasonable request.

+Ethics Approval:

 Conflicts of Interest: The authors have no conflicts of interest that could potentially influence the integrity, objectivity, or impartiality of the research presented in this article.